×

 Interns who choose this rotation will have the opportunity to participate in the evaluation and consultation process, including relevant record review, gathering additional collateral data if necessary, administering and interpreting psychological tests, clinical interviewing, report writing, regular consultation with the treatment team, and providing feedback to both the team and the examinee.
 Over the course of the rotation, interns will be given increasing responsibility and independence in conducting the evaluations, using a scaffolding approach, based on their experience and interests.
 Evaluation interviews are often observed by the supervisor as well as some testing sessions.
 Expectations for evaluation completion will vary based on the individual intern and the referrals received during the rotation; however, any intern selecting this rotation can expect to work on skills associated with clinical interviewing, incorporation of cultural considerations in diagnosis and treatment, report writing, feedback provision, consultation, interpretation of psychological testing, development of comprehensive and robust case conceptualizations, and provision of individualized treatment recommendations.
 There may also be opportunities to present evaluation findings to Risk Review (i.e., the hospital’s internal panel that evaluates patient risk when considering on and off grounds privileges) or the Psychiatric Security Review Board (PSRB; i.e., the judicial-like panel that evaluates patients for community placement or discharge as no longer mentally ill) in a manner similar to expert witness testimony.
 Additional rotation experiences can include reading relevant materials, observing Risk Review or PSRB hearings, and participating in START assessments with treatment teams.

-Sexual Offending Treatment Program (Evaluation and Treatment)
+Sexual Offending Treatment Program (SOTP)

-*Available as a major only
+*Available as a major or minor (with limitations)

-The Sexual Offending Treatment Program (SOTP) offers evaluation and treatment services to patients across the hospital, while also collaborating with various treatment teams.
-Interns in the SOTP Evaluation and Treatment major rotation will work primarily with individuals found Guilty Except for Insanity (GEI) who have sexual offense histories and/or ongoing difficult to manage sexually inappropriate behaviors.
-Interns interested in this rotation will gain an understanding of the sexual offense evaluation and treatment literature, the Association for the Treatment of Sexual Abusers (ATSA) practice and ethical guidelines, and the Risk-Need-Responsivity (RNR) principles.
+The Sexual Offending Treatment Program (SOTP) offers evaluation and treatment services to patients across the hospital, while collaborating with multiple treatment teams.
+Interns assigned to any SOTP rotation will work with individuals under the jurisdiction of the Psychiatric Security Review Board (PSRB) who have sexual offense histories and/or ongoing sexually problematic behaviors.
+Interns interested in any SOTP rotation will gain an understanding of the sexual offense evaluation and treatment literature, the Association for the Treatment and Prevention of Sexual Abuse (ATSA) practice and ethical guidelines, and the Risk-Need-Responsivity (RNR) principles.
+This rotation is best suited for those with foundational clinical skills relevant to risk assessment and/or group and individual interventions, and an interest in sexual offense-specific services in a forensic, inpatient setting.

-Regarding the evaluation portion of the major rotation, interns will be trained in evidence-based sexual risk tools (e.g., Static-99R, STABLE-2007, SAPROF-SO) and conduct Psychosexual Evaluation and/or Consultation reports under supervision.
-For the treatment portion of the major rotation, interns provide evidence-based sexual offense-specific treatment modalities, including “core” treatment in individual therapy (i.e., the intensive program) and Dynamic Risk Factor (DRF) group therapy based on patient needs (e.g., healthy relationships, sex education, safety planning); COVID-19 may influence the ability to offer groups.
+For SOTP rotations involving Treatment, interns provide evidence-based treatment modalities informed by ATSA, including sexual offense-specific individual therapy and Dynamic Risk Factor (DRF) group therapy (e.g., healthy relationships, sex education, safety planning).
 Interns may also complete Treatment Progress reports and Feedback reports for OSH’s Risk Review panel and the Psychiatric Security Review Board, with an opportunity to provide informal Risk Review testimony about their treatment patients.
-Interns collaborate with an individual’s Interdisciplinary Treatment Team to inform them of concerns, progress, and ongoing treatment planning.
-Interns work closely with all SOTP clinicians by attending our weekly staff meeting and consult group.
-Interns may also have an opportunity to visit a community group home (e.g., the Pendleton Cottages) and assist with patient community placement.
+Interns collaborate with an individual’s Interdisciplinary Treatment team to inform them of concerns, progress, and ongoing treatment planning.
+Interns work closely with all SOTP clinicians by attending our weekly staff meeting and consult group, as well as treatment term and program planning days.
+Interns may also have an opportunity to visit a community group home (e.g., the Pendleton Cottages, Telecare – Woodburn) and assist with patient community placement.

-Minor Clinical Rotations
+Minor Rotations

 *In additional to the above rotations available as a major or minor, the following rotations are available as minors only.